No, no, I'm waiting for a new beta version to be released.

 You bet, sir.

-I wanted to talk about something you touched upon yesterday because I I feel like people don't understand the true magnitude of this benefit.
+I wanted to talk about something you touched upon yesterday because I feel like people don't understand the true magnitude of this benefit, and that's the free college tuition we're giving to illegal immigrants.

-It's not unusual to come out of school, particularly private institutions with 20, 30, 40, upwards to $50,000 in federal student loan debt.
+It's not unusual to come out of school, particularly private institutions, with 20, 30, 40, upwards to $50,000 in federal student loan debt.

 And what that does is two things.

-And secondly with the economy being how it is, if you find yourself unable to make these high payments and you fall into a default status, student loans are unique in that the interest starts to come.
+And second, with the economy being how it is, if you find yourself unable to make these high payments and you fall into a default status, student loans are unique in that the interest starts to come.

-Well, wait a second.
+Wait a second.

-Everybody's gonna have students, even the uh uh the the tuition is not free for the children of illegals, is it?
+Even the tuition is not free for the children of illegals, is it?

-Certainly is in Massachusetts.
+It certainly is in Massachusetts.

-That's that's been a policy of free Free tuition or state state cost tuition.
+Free tuition or state cost tuition?

-Well, free free tuition for state cost tuition.
+Well, free tuition for state cost tuition.

 That's correct.

-That uh the tuition there can be substantially high for people who are out of state.
+The tuition there can be substantially high for people who are out of state.

 Right.

-So I mean uh if you find yourself unable to make these high payments for whatever the case may be, if you do reach a default status, well what I we have to extend these benefits to the Hispanics because we've offended them so much over the years.
+So, I mean, if you find yourself unable to make these high payments for whatever the case may be, if you do reach a default status.

 That's why.